Why Third-Party Backup for Google Workspace is Absolutely Critical

 - If we fail to restore the data we backed up, we will give our customers 10x the money back for 1 year of the individual account

-To learn more about our Restore Guarantee, visit our Google Apps product page.
+To learn more about our Restore Guarantee, visit our Google Workspace product page.